Michigan State vs. Indiana State Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 - Computer Predicted Total: 150.0

-Michigan State's record against the spread so far this season is 6-5-0, and Indiana State's is 7-2-0.
+Michigan State has a 6-5-0 record against the spread this season compared to Indiana State, who is 7-2-0 ATS.
 The Spartans have a 5-6-0 record hitting the over, while games involving the Sycamores have a record of 7-2-0 when it comes to hitting the over.

 Bet on this or any college basketball matchup at BetMGM